Tantum ergo: Theological aspects

-The words "procedenti ab utroque / compar sit laudatio"—literally, "May equal praise be to the One proceeding from both"—refer to the Holy Spirit, which according to version of the Nicene Creed used in Western Christianity proceeds from both the father and the son.
+The words "procedenti ab utroque / compar sit laudatio"—literally, "May equal praise be to the One proceeding from both"—refer to the Holy Spirit, which according to version of the Nicene Creed used in Western Christianity proceeds from both the Father and the Son.

 A partial indulgence is granted to the faithful who devoutly recite the Tantum ergo.
 But a plenary indulgence is granted on Holy Thursday and on the feast of Corpus Christi, if it is recited in a solemn manner.

 Musical settings

-The basic text has been set by numerous composers from the Renaissance (Palestrina), the Romantic period (Anton Bruckner, Gabriel Fauré, Franz Schubert, Louis Vierne), and modern composers (Maurice Duruflé, David Conte).
+The basic text has been set by numerous composers: from the Classical period John Francis Wade, the Renaissance (Palestrina), the Romantic period (Anton Bruckner, Hector Berlioz (H142), Gabriel Fauré, Franz Schubert, Louis Vierne), and modern composers (Maurice Duruflé, David Conte, Crys Armbrust).

 Déodat de Séverac composed a motet set to the text.

 Bruckner wrote eight settings of the text: WAB 32, WAB 43, WAB 41 (Nos.
 1, 2, 3, 4), WAB 42, and WAB 44.
 Fauré wrote two settings: Op.
 55, and Op.
 62 No. 2.
 Schubert wrote six settings: D. 460, D. 461, D. 730, D. 739 (Op.
 45), D. 750, and D. 962.
 Vierne's treatment of it is his Opus 2.
 Duruflé's setting is contained as No. 4 of his Op.
 10, Quatre Motets sur des thèmes grégoriens, published in 1960, and uses the plainchant melody.

 Samuel Webbe composed a motet in 87 87 meter, widely used in the English and American Catholic churches.

+Former Austria-Hungary (incl.
+South Tyrol)

+In the areas of the former Austria-Hungary monarchy the Tantum Ergo for eucharistic benedictions is frequently set to the tune of the Kaiserhymne (Gott erhalte, Gott beschütze) however not always repeating the refrain as in the anthems.
+This can be confirmed in Vienna and South Tyrol at the least.